api3dao/oev-docs/docs/reference/oev-network/searchers/understanding-auctioneer.md

 - If there is no transaction count in the state, drop all the bids
 - Drop all inactive bids.
 These are bids that have already been awarded.
-- Drop all bids that do not satisfy the condition based on the latest off-chain data point of the dAPI.
+- Drop all bids that do not satisfy the condition based on the current off-chain data point of the dAPI.
 - Drop all bids that have expired or will expire soon.
 Bids that expire in 15s are discarded, because the maximum time the bid can be expedited is 15s.
 This